 - Location(s): Choose the location in which to run your test and the test runner source that indicates which test runners to use in that location to run the load test (e.g. on the public shared grid).

 And that's it!
 Press Start Test and watch the results start to flow in.
 See the new configuration guide for full details of all configuration options.

 For the sake of this example, let's use the following parameters:

 Once the test starts executing, Testable will distribute the work out to the selected test runners (e.g. Public Shared Grid in

 In each region, the Testable test runners execute the recorded scenario (i.e. load google.com in Chrome) with 5 concurrent clients 20 times through.
 We can see from the results which resources were loaded in addition to google.com, how many times, latency, success rate, etc.

 Below the resource result grid you can see various graphs.
 If you click on any resource in the grid, the charts below will update to be specific to that resource only.

-We offer integration (Settings -> Integration) with third party tools like New Relic.
+We offer integration (Org Management -> Integration) with third party tools like New Relic.
 If you enable integration you can do more in depth analytics on your results there as well.